 To cover tuition for summer language study.

-Four-year fellowship for outstanding PhD students from groups traditionally underrepresented in Classics.
+Two or four-year fellowship for outstanding MA or PhD students from groups traditionally underrepresented in Classics.

 The Department of Classics is taking part in the Eos READS for Black Lives Initiative.

 “As one step towards an anti-racist restructuring of our field and our communities, Eos challenges scholars, teachers, and students in Classics “to get down to the business of reading.”
 On Friday, October 16th, 2020, we will host a virtual extraordinary session of READS.
 In keeping with previous sessions, this workshop will gather Eos members to discuss selections of seminal African diasporic texts.
 We have chosen selections from “Concerning Violence” in Frantz Fanon’s The Wretched of the Earth (1961) and Margo Hendricks’ “Coloring the Past, Rewriting Our Future: RaceB4Race” (2019).

 But this moment demands more.
 And so, we have added a new element to this iteration of READS.
 To attend the workshop, you must organize and participate in a discussion of these texts in your campus or community first.
 The special session of READS on October 16th will dedicate time to group discussion of the texts, to reflections on our conversations across our communities, and to considering this experiment and the historicity of these protests for Black lives.”

 For information on the UofT Classics chapter of this initiative, please contact Katherine Blouin.